-Here’s a new portable monitor that took my by surprise.
+Here’s a new portable monitor that took me by surprise.
 For the price, you would expect something a little junky but it actually has a lot of great features.
 For one, it has multiple connectors, both USB-C and Mini-HDMI.
-It also has built-in speakers, a separate charging port, and case similar to our Asus model.
+It also has built-in speakers, a separate charging port, and a case similar to our Asus model.
 Definitely worth checking out.

 Here’s an alternative I came across, you can use a tablet as a secondary display too, especially with Windows 10.
 The upside is tablets are cheaper and more functional than portable monitors.
-The downside is some of secondary display apps are a little slow and laggy.
+The downside is some of the secondary display apps are a little slow and laggy.